wso2/docs-is/en/docs/guides/identity-lifecycles/rule-based-provisioning.md

         replace it with the identity provider name "WSO2IDP".
     4. Locate the placeholder `            ROLE_1           ` and
         replace it with the role name "finance".
-    5. In this example, this policy authenticates users to the specified service provider based on
+    5. In this example, the policy authenticates users to the specified service provider based on
         `            ROLE_1           ` or
         `            ROLE_2           `.
 However, you can authenticate